win-eva/EGFR-TKI-Docking-Analysis/README.md

 ## Discussion & Limitations

-- **Statistical bias:** Some receptors, like Wildtype, appear to favor particular TKIs due to strong-binding PDBs (e.g., 8F1X).
+- **Statistical bias:** Some receptors, like Wildtype, appear to favour particular TKIs due to strong-binding PDBs (e.g., 8F1X).
 - **Exon20 pocket:** Larger surrogate ligands may artificially inflate predicted affinities; variability is reflected in SD.
 - **Covalent inhibitors:** Afatinib and Osimertinib form covalent bonds in reality, but Vina only models non-covalent interactions.
 - **Static docking:** Protein flexibility is not captured; dynamic effects would require molecular dynamics simulations.